 Check out new products

 Every day, technology improves systems and processes.
 Here are some neat tools you might want to investigate.
 I am currently using/playing with them all.
-Gist, Rapportive, WiseStamp, StartWire, BranchOut, about.me.
+Rapportive, WiseStamp, StartWire, BranchOut, about.me.

 Whistle while you work